andreros/playground/README.md

 Twitter Bootstrap for front-end.

 * [python-web-scraper](https://github.com/andreros/playground/tree/master/python-web-scraper) -
-(Work in Progress) Python Web Scraper is a personal project made with the purpose of learning the Python programming language while making something that is both educational and usable in a real life or enterprise context.
+Python Web Scraper is a personal project made with the purpose of learning the Python programming language while making something that is both educational and usable in a real life or enterprise context.